rodztt/currency-rates-API/README.md

 The body request must have the following information:

-\*currencyPairs: Array containing string elements with the following structure: "EUR/DOL" => "EUR" is the base currency and "DOL" is the target currency;
+* currencyPairs: Array containing string elements with the following structure: "EUR/DOL" => "EUR" is the base currency and "DOL" is the target currency;

-\*startDate: Starting date for the dataset.
+* startDate: Starting date for the dataset.
 Should be in the following formtat "YYYY-DD-MM";

-\*endDate: End date for the dataset.
+* endDate: End date for the dataset.
 Should be in the following formtat "YYYY-DD-MM";

+Haders:

-\*Authentication header with the JWT token received on login.
+* Authentication header with the JWT token received on login.

 The following are examples to make a request to the API: